Traffic in cities needs to become more sustainable and safer. Trams are an important component in this process.

 But we have not reached the end of the list of possibilities for our collision warning system either.
 There are still many possibilities if we consider the next generation of sensors.
 For example, it will soon be possible to avoid collisions at higher speeds than now.
 Currently, the systems still have a hard time when turning tight corners sometimes.
 We will also have a solution for that in the next generation.

 In the end, it is not about the technology — it’s about the people, the passengers sitting in the tram.
 And about the drivers.
 It’s their workplace.
 We have discussed with them numerous times in an attempt to find out what would make their job easier.
 I don’t want to divulge too much, but we have a huge range of ideas that we can use to solve many more problems.
 Until then, I will continue working hard.

 Rocío Gálvez Castillo

 Originally from Spain, Rocío Gálvez Castillo has lived in Germany for eleven years.
 She studied electronic engineering in Madrid and Eindhoven, Netherlands.
-She has worked at Bosch for six years, initially as a developer and project director for driver assistance systems, and for the past three and a half years in the area of trams.
+She has worked at Bosch for six years, initially as a developer and project manager for driver assistance systems, and for the past three and a half years in the area of trams.
 She works in Abstatt, Germany, and her team has several members working from Romania and India.